apache/echarts-doc/README.md

 + Watch doc site src change and rebuild.
 + Watch doc markdown change and rebuild.

+### Local Config

+To customize the links of `echarts-examples` and other configurations, you can create a local config file `echarts-doc/config/env.dev-local.js`, which is not tracked by git.
+The content can be copied from `echarts-doc/config/env.dev.js`, and then modify it as needed. `npm run dev` will use this local config file, if it exists, to replace `echarts-doc/config/env.dev.js`.

 ## Tips About Writing Doc